snotskie/ttrpg/site/src/index.md

 Additionally, some effects will ask you to roll a group of dice, denoted such as $2d6$.
 When rolling a group of dice, if you roll a $1$ on either die, then you roll all dice in the group again and add to the previous result.
 And as long as you continue to roll a $1$ on either die, you continue to roll the group again and add this way.

-Succeeding on a Check or winning a Contest without bumping represents natural and trained ability, while doing so with bumping represents a character's determination and focus saving the day.
+Succeeding on a Check or winning a Contest without bumping represents natural or trained ability, while doing so with bumping represents a character's extra determination and focus on the action.

 !!! warning "Rules Note: Group of Dice"
     In this game, $2d6$ is different from $1d6+1d6$.
 Only when an effect explicitly groups dice together are they considered a group for bumping.
 For example, both dice of the $2d6$ group are rerolled when either rolls a $1$.
 However, the dice of the $1d6+1d6$ are considered separate groups, so rolling a $1$ on one of the dice only affects that one die.